cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 # Firewall Rules FAQ

+{{<render file="_deprecation-notice.md">}}

 ## General

 ### What should I use instead of firewall rules (now deprecated)?

 You should use [WAF custom rules](/waf/custom-rules/) instead.
-Refer to [Firewall rules are becoming WAF custom rules](/waf/reference/migration-guides/firewall-rules-to-custom-rules/) for more information on this change.
+Refer to the [migration guide](/waf/reference/migration-guides/firewall-rules-to-custom-rules/) for more information on this change.

-### How many rules can I have on my site?
+### How many firewall rules can I have on my site?

-You can create a large number of rules.
+You can create a large number of firewall rules.
 However, the number of active rules at any given time is limited.
 Refer to [Availability](/firewall/#availability) for details on what is allowed per customer plan.

 ### Can I purchase additional active rules?